FernandoProjects/BioScope/README.md

-# BioScope: Bacteria Incubator with live monitoring
+# BioScope: Bacteria Incubator With Live Monitoring

 ## Overview
 BioScope is a low-cost, automated bacteria incubator designed to study bacterial growth and antibiotic inhibition zones.